QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 The data can be downloaded from the [Maddison Historical Statistics webpage](https://www.rug.nl/ggdc/historicaldevelopment/maddison/) by clicking on the "Latest Maddison Project Release".

-We are going to read from a QuantEcon GitHub repository.
+We are going to read the data from a QuantEcon GitHub repository.

-Our objective in this section is to produce a convenient `DataFrame` that contains per capita GDP for different countries.
+Our objective in this section is to produce a convenient `DataFrame` instance that contains per capita GDP for different countries.

-Here we read the Maddison data into a pandas dataframe:
+Here we read the Maddison data into a pandas `DataFrame`:

 ```{code-cell} ipython3
 data_url = "https://github.com/QuantEcon/lecture-python-intro/raw/main/lectures/datasets/mpd2020.xlsx"